 Disclaimer: The views expressed are those of the author’s alone.
 This work has not received funding from any other organisation or interest.

-As the costs of regulatory responses to COVID 19 mount, we have developed a framework analyzing which measures governments should adopt, when, and for how long.
+As the costs of regulatory responses to COVID 19 mount, we have developed a framework analyzing which measures governments should adopt, when, and for how long to manage the economic costs of the lockdown.

 How do we plan the next phase of the fight against COVID 19?

 As New Zealand begins its second week of lockdown, with only essential services operating, some difficult questions are emerging.
-The economic pain is mounting, the social impact is enormous, we need to get out of this situation as quickly as we can.
+The economic pain and social impact are mounting, we need to get out of this situation as quickly as we can.
 How do we know which restrictions to relax first and when?
 Can we remove the most stringent restrictions a week early?
 In this thought piece we seek to develop a rigorous method to chart a path out of lockdown.

 In case you’ve been living in a bubble for the last two weeks…

 The COVID 19 virus is spreading around the world at pace.
 Expectations for creating a vaccine range from 12-24+ months.
 Other drugs to treat the virus have potential but are not yet proven and no timeline exists for their production and dissemination.
-The reported death rates vary from 0.5 percent in places where intensive care is available to 5 percent in places where health systems are overwhelmed.
-No nation’s medical system has enough capacity to deal with uncontrolled spread due to the speed at which COVID 19 transmits.
+Reported death rates vary from 0.5 percent where intensive care is available to 5 percent where health systems are overwhelmed.
+No nation’s medical system has enough capacity to deal with uncontrolled spread due to the transmission speed COVID 19.

-Unprecedented actions are being taken as governments around the world make radical regulatory calls to shutdown large swathes of economic activity to limit the spread of the virus.
-In New Zealand this is called ‘lockdown’ and people are required to stay in their homes except for essential service needs.
-All non-essential businesses are closed.
+Governments around the world are making radical regulatory calls to shutdown large swathes of economic activity to limit the spread of the virus.
+In New Zealand, the ‘lockdown’ requires people to stay in their homes except for essential service needs.
+All non-essential businesses closed.

 The objective of lockdown is to reduce the COVID 19 transmission rate (R) to a manageable level

 R is the transmission rate of the virus – it is the speed at which COVID 19 spreads.
 For each infected person, R is the number of people they will go on to infect.
-An R greater than 1 means that the virus will grow in the population, an R less than 1 implies the virus will die out.
+An R greater than 1 means that virus will grow in the population.
+An R less than 1 implies the virus will die out.

 In the absence of interventions, COVID 19 has an R of approximately 2.5[1].
 This means that in the absence of interventions, every infected person would go on to infect 2.5 other people.
 This is substantially higher than the seasonal strains of influenza[2] that infect large proportions of the world’s population each year.

 A manageable level of cases is defined by the capacity of the health system to cope with the case load until a vaccine is developed and distributed (12-24 months).
-Modelling of outcomes under different response strategies is shown in the chart below.
+The chart below shows model outcomes under different response strategies.

 Figure 1: Epidemic Modelling of the spread of COVID 19 in New Zealand under Mitigation and Suppression Strategies